se-edu/learningresources/contents/functionalProgramming/intro.md

 #### Recursion

 Pure functional languages do not have loop constructs like imperative languages.
 This is because `Iteration` usually involves state mutation per iteration.
-Since functional programming avoids state changes, `Recursion` is a commonly used [technique](https://www.quora.com/Why-dont-pure-functional-programming-languages-provide-a-loop-construct) to replace `Iteration`.
+Because functional programming avoids state changes, `Recursion` is a commonly used [technique](https://www.quora.com/Why-dont-pure-functional-programming-languages-provide-a-loop-construct) to replace `Iteration`.
 An example of replacing state-mutating iterative code to a pure functional recusive code is shown below:

 ```Python
 # Iterative